-- The criminal background clearance is completed in line with timelines and requirements outlined in DSHS/DDA policy 5.01 Background Authorizations - Individuals who have resided less than three (3) consecutive years in Washington State must be fingerprinted so that an FBI criminal history may be completed. - Initial background checks are completed before hiring. - Applicant's information provided on the form is verified through photo identification such as driver's license, passport, tribal ID, etc.
+- The criminal background clearance is completed in line with timelines and requirements outlined in DSHS/DDA policy 5.01 Background Authorizations - The criminal background clearance is completed every three years for all employees, interns, and/or volunteers who may have unsupervised access to vulnerable clients - Individuals who have resided less than three (3) consecutive years in Washington State must be fingerprinted so that an FBI criminal history may be completed. - Initial background checks are completed before hiring. - Applicant's information provided on the form is verified through photo identification such as driver's license, passport, tribal ID, etc.

 The Contractor will make available upon request by the County proof of satisfactory background check clearance, free of disqualifying convictions from the DSHS Background Check Unit (BCCU), for each employee, subcontractor, intern, and/or volunteer involved with the provision of services specified in this Agreement.
-If the entity reviewing the application elects to hire or retain an individual after receiving notice that the applicant has a conviction for an office that would disqualify the applicant from having unsupervised access to vulnerable adults as defined in Chapter 73.34 RCW, then payment shall be denied for any subsequent services rendered by the disqualified individual provider.
-The DSHS Background Check Central Unit (BCCU) must be utilized to obtain background clearance.
+If an employee, volunteer, or intern is retained after the Contractor receives notice that the applicant has a conviction for an offense that would disqualify the applicant from having unsupervised access to vulnerable adults as defined in Chapter 74.34 RCW, then the County shall deny payment for any subsequent services rendered by the disqualified individual provider.
+The DSHS Background Check Center Unit (BCCU) must be utilized to obtain background clearance.